 The CLEAN PACIFIC On-Demand portal gives you access to premium content curated and customized for those involved in prevention, response and remediation.
-You will have access to five sessions and panel discussions and our sponsor directory, which includes virtual business cards, company collateral, and general company information for each of our CLEAN PACIFIC On-Demand sponsors.
+This digital resource center includes five sessions and panel discussions originally planned for the live event and our sponsor directory, which has virtual business cards, company collateral, and general company information for each of our CLEAN PACIFIC On-Demand sponsors.

 All of this content is accessible online and is ready to stream.
 This means you can watch sessions and panel discussions and browse through the sponsor directory on your time.

-Once you sign up, you’ll have unlimited access to the content in the portal for the next year.
+Once you sign up, you’ll have unlimited access to the content in the portal through the end of the year.

 Track: Planning and Preparedness

 Preparing your Incident Management Team (IMT) This session will help prepare IMT’s to identify tools available to prepare, test, and exercise effectively.
 PHMSA will present on a project to develop instrumental ICS videos for response.
 Also included will be a discussion on unannounced exercise implementation and a review of the Canadian Pacific Railroad exercise from October 2019.